EDS-Bioinformatics-Laboratory/ENCORE_AUTOMATION/Processing/1 - CREATE-ENCORE-PROJECT/0_README.md

 **Instructions:**

+1. Review and modify the script's variables according to your project requirements before execution.
-1. Open Command Prompt (Windows cmd or Unix shell).
+2. Open Command Prompt (Windows cmd or Unix shell).
-2. Navigate to the directory where you want to create the ENCORE project.
+3. Navigate to the directory where you want to create the ENCORE project.
-3. Run the batch script by typing its name and pressing Enter.
+4. Run the batch script by typing its name and pressing Enter.

 **Parameters:**